Quasilinear Elliptic Cooperative and Competitive Systems: Abstract

+We prove the existence of least energy solutions in both the cooperative ($\beta > 0$) and competitive ($\beta < 0$) regimes.
 Due to the lack of differentiability of the associated energy functional, we employ nonsmooth critical point theory and variational methods based on the concept of weak slope.
-We prove the existence of least energy solutions in both the cooperative ($\beta > 0$) and competitive ($\beta < 0$) regimes.

 \textbf{Keywords:} Subcritical nonlinearities, gradient elliptic systems, least energy solutions, mixed cooperation and competition, Dirichlet boundary conditions, quasilinear elliptic equations, nonsmooth critical point theory.\\ \textbf{2020 MSC:} 35A01, 35A15, 35J05, 35J20, 35J25.